C. Alfred "Chief" Anderson: Legacy

-In 2012 Christina L. Anderson, Granddaughter of C. Alfred "Chief" Anderson created the C. Alfred "Chief" Anderson Legacy Foundation Inc. In order to continue to keep the Legacy of Chief Anderson and the Tuskegee Airmen to live forever.
+In 2012 Christina L. Anderson, his granddaughter, created the C. Alfred "Chief" Anderson Legacy Foundation, Inc., in order to continue the legacy of Chief Anderson and the Tuskegee Airmen.

 Accolades

-In addition to hundreds of other notable awards received throughout his life, on October 4, 2013, Anderson was Enshrined in the National Aviation Hall.
+In addition to hundreds of other notable awards received throughout his life, on October 4, 2013, Anderson was enshrined in the National Aviation Hall of Fame.
 This honor is the most prestigious award an aviator can receive in America.
-Anderson entered the Hall of Fame with fellow class of 2013 Enshrinees: Vietnam War hero Major General Patrick Henry Brady, famed NASA astronaut Captain Robert L. "Hoot" Gibson, and Cessna aircraft innovator Dwane L. Wallace.
+Anderson entered the Hall of Fame with fellow class of 2013 enshrinees: Vietnam War hero Major General Patrick Henry Brady, famed NASA astronaut Captain Robert L. "Hoot" Gibson, and Cessna aircraft innovator Dwane L. Wallace.

-In March 2014, the United States Postal Service announced that it would release a stamp commemorating Alfred "Chief" Anderson on March 13, 2014.
+In March 2014, the United States Postal Service announced that it would release a stamp commemorating Anderson on March 13, 2014.
 This stamp is the 15th stamp in the Distinguished Americans series.
 The stamp was designed by art director Phil Jordan, and Anderson's portrait on the stamp was painted by Sterling Hundley, showing Anderson wearing headgear worn by pilots in World War II.